 Within the first two weeks of living in this area, I had witnessed some of the most utterly atrocious, and openly accepted acts of disgust and violence that you could not comprehend.

 I recall seeing a man excrete onto a handkerchief in front of a shop, publicly, as people walked by like it was as normal as me taking a call.
 I recall seeing a man hit a cat with his car and continue driving without a care in the world, as it screamed, trapped and dying.
 I recall walking past a woman who was kicking a homeless dog to death as if it were a soulless, characterless, unlovable sack of fur.
 I recall a man smacking a woman across the face whilst other men watched, and then lifting her unconscious head, and then slapping her again.
 I recall seeing a small boy with no hands, begging, a boy who I later found out was kidnapped by a gang, mutilated, and then sent to beg so that the gang can profit from him.
 I recall seeing a baby lying in the street, suffering from a bloated, bulbously swollen head, as it was poisoned from a counterfeit baby formula.

 I recall losing all faith in humanity.

 I believe that if I were to give these people a picket sign and a pen, they would write, “NO CIVIL SOCIETY”, and be actively proud of it too.
-The violence seemed senseless, and at the same time, utterly natural.
+The violence seemed senseless and at the same time, worryingly natural.